-4.2.7.2 (S) (B) Identity Assertion Qualifier (IAQ)
+4.2.7.2 S B Identity Assertion Qualifier (IAQ)

-An IdP operator may be certified by InCommon to be able to include one or more InCommon IAQs in identity assertions.
-The IdP must not include an InCommon IAQ that it has not been certified by InCommon to assert and must not include in an assertion an IAQ if that assertion does not meet the criteria for that IAP.
+An IdP operator may be certified by InCommon to be able to include one or more InCommon IAQs as part of identity assertions.
+The IdP must not include an InCommon IAQ that it has not been certified by InCommon to assert and must not include an IAQ if that identity assertion does not meet the criteria for that IAP.